jankotek/log-prototype/README.md

 It explores branching snapshots, background compaction and disk space allocation on append-only store.

-As prototype it has some limitations:
+As a prototype it has some limitations:

 - keys and values are primitive 8-byte longs (easier to test compaction)
 - there is no close method, resource management relies on JVM garbage collector